alexrudy/aopy/DEVELOPMENT.rst

     - General, possibly unused, configuration of classes etc.
 - Sub-data products should appear as first class data products, and link via dictionaries to their children.
 - Classes should be self-configured in one place by meta-classes.
 I.E. you should set all of the configuration items from the YAML file on the class itself.
 The YAML file should still override those values, but the defaults should be held in the classes and a registry-built metaclass.
+- IO and other subclasses should be refactored to be classified.